nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 If you already have your system set up to work with Zephyr OS based on Zephyr's :ref:`zephyr:getting_started`, you already have some of the requirements for the |NCS| installed.
 The only requirement not covered by the installation steps in Zephyr is the :ref:`GN tool <gs_installing_gn>`.
 This tool is needed only for :ref:`ug_matter` applications.
-You can also skip the `Install the GNU Arm Embedded Toolchain`_ section.

 Before you start setting up the toolchain, install available updates for your operating system.
 See :ref:`gs_recommended_versions` for information on the supported operating systems and Zephyr features.